MMFL2022/ngx-validation-errors/README.md

 }
 ```
 ### Components with auto errors injection
-now you can use validationContext and ngxValidationErrorsField in your template
+Now you can use validationContext and ngxValidationErrorsField in your template:

 ```angular2html
 <form [formGroup]="heroForm" validationContext="user.registration">